How it Works

 Participating in a CSA allows members to invest, support, and benefit from a personal relationship with the farmers and the farm.
 Joining a CSA builds community while supporting the local economy.
 Members become connected to their food source through seasonal eating and receive the first and best of everything the farm has to offer.
 This works well for people who like to shop at the farmers market, but may not be able to get there early enough to have everything available.
 It also works for people who would like to support the farmers markets, but they forget to go, or find the markets aren’t convenient for them.

 Sometimes the organic local food movement can be seen as elitist, and we’re firmly against this idea.
 We think everyone should have access to good, local, sustainably-grown produce.
 Our CSA has members from all walks of life and income levels–families with kids, retirees, individuals, students, professionals, laborers.
 Some of our members can afford to pay for the whole year upfront and some of our members need to split the payment into 3 or more payments.
 Some of our members use SNAP/EBT to pay for their shares.
 Because the farm has large expenses during January and February (seeds, seedling production materials, repairs, capital improvements etc) when the farm isn’t producing as much for sale, the influx of cash during this time is important to help us meet our expenses.

 Some of our members need special arrangements to be able to afford the CSA, and we’re happy to work with them to come up with another plan.
-If you would like to be in the CSA, and can not meet the posted payment schedule, please contact us about our subsidized shares which are filled on a first-come, first-served basis.
-This year over 40 percent of our shares will go to families and individuals with limited financial resources.
+If you would like to be in the CSA, and can not meet the posted payment schedule, which are filled on a first-come, first-served basis, please contact us.